 Keep all records related to your injury, including correspondence from your employer, your doctor, and your insurance company.
 If issues arise with your benefits, later on, these documents may come in handy.

 Settling Your Case

-If you’ve been injured at work and are confused on how to proceed‚ Pennsylvania worker’s compensation lawyers Console & Associates P.C. are ready to explain Pennsylvania workers’ compensation to you.
+If you’ve been injured at work and are confused on how to proceed, Pennsylvania worker’s compensation lawyers Console & Associates P.C. is ready to explain Pennsylvania workers, compensation to you.
 Our excellent track record ensures you’ll receive the best benefit possible.
-Contact us today (215) 225-2040 to set up a free consultation.
+Contact us today (856) 778-5500 to set up a free consultation.